Best MTB Knee Pads for all Types of Riders of 2025

 *Pro tip: The easiest way to measure the circumferences of your legs for pads is with tailor tape.
 But if you don’t have one, you can use tape or paracord to wrap around your leg and then measure that length with a ruler or tape measure.

-With knee pads, we found the sizing true to claimed sizes on almost all models tested.
+With knee pads, we found the sizing to be true to the claimed sizes on almost all models tested.
 However, we were surprised that our primary tester was a large or extra large in most pads and that many companies didn’t offer much in terms of larger sizes, especially since he knows larger riders with much bigger legs.
-Though some companies offer Men’s and Women’s versions of pads, they truly seem unisex in sizing.
+Although some companies offer men’s and women’s versions of pads, they seem truly unisex in terms of sizing.

 Weight